mrkresnofatih/MathSelfieGame/README.md

 # MathSelfieGame

 A simple game of Arithmetics with a countdown timer, and is answered using Facial Expressions.
-Far from done but the creator is set to follow through.
+Stack: Java Spring Boot, AWS DynamoDB, AWS S3, AWS Rekognition, AWS SQS, ReactJS, Redux 🐋🦐🔥